-- A. In the event a complainant disagrees with the appeal decision of the hearing officer or if the district fails to comply with the procedures in WAC 392-190-065 or WAC 392-190-070, the complainant may file a complaint with the office of the superintendent of public instruction under WAC 392-190-075.
-A complaint must be received by the office of the superintendent of public instruction within twenty (20) calendar days after the complainant received the hearing officer's written appeal decision, unless the superintendent of public instruction grants an extension for good cause.
-Complaints may be submitted by mail, fax, email or hand delivery. - 1.
-A complaint must be in writing and include: - A description of the specific acts, conditions or circumstances alleged to violate applicable anti-discrimination laws; - The complainant's name and contact information, including address; - The name and address of the district subject to the complaint; - A copy of the district's complaint and appeal decision, if any; and - A proposed resolution of the complaint or relief requested.
+If a complainant disagrees with the appeal decision of the hearing officer or if the district fails to comply with this procedure, the complainant may file a complaint with OSPI under WAC 392-190-075.

+A complaint must be received by OSPI within twenty (20) calendar days after the complainant received the hearing officer's written appeal decision, unless OSPI grants an extension for good cause.

+Complaints may be submitted by mail, fax, email or hand delivery.

+A complaint must be in writing and include the following:

+- 1. A description of the specific acts, conditions or circumstances alleged to violate applicable anti-discrimination laws; - 2.
+The complainant's name and contact information, including address; - 3.
+The name and address of the district subject to the complaint; - 4.
+A copy of the district's written response and appeal decision, if any; and - 5.
+A proposed resolution of the complaint or relief requested.

-If the allegations involve a specific student, the complaint must also include the name and address of the student, or in the case of a homeless child or youth, contact information.
+If the allegations regard a specific student, the complaint must also include the student's name and address and the name of the school and school district the student attends.
+If the student is homeless, the complaint should include contact information.

-2. Upon receipt of a complaint, the office of the superintendent of public instruction may initiate an investigation, which may include conducting an independent on-site review.
+Upon receipt of a complaint, OSPI may initiate an investigation, which may include conducting an independent on-site review.
 OSPI may also investigate additional issues related to the complaint that were not included in the initial complaint or appeal to the superintendent or board.

-Following the investigation, OSPI will make an independent determination as to whether the district has failed to comply with RCW 28A.642.010 or Chapter 392-190 WAC, and will issue a written decision to the complainant and the district that addresses each allegation in the complaint and any other noncompliance issues it has identified.
+Following the investigation, OSPI will make an independent determination as to whether the district has failed to comply with Chapter 392-190 WAC or OSPI's guidelines, and will issue a written decision to the complainant and the district that addresses each allegation in the complaint and any other noncompliance issues it has identified.
 The written decision will include corrective actions deemed necessary to correct noncompliance and documentation the district must provide to demonstrate that corrective action has been completed.